GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 sampling rate of 6.25 Hz.
 These `.dat` files are then ready for ingestion into RF inversion Fortran code.

-## Inversion

-Experimental codes for RF inversion to 1D earth model.

 ## Models folder

 This folder contains miscellaneous earth model files used for RF analysis, such as custom 1D velocity models.